OneIdentity/ansible-authentication-services/README.md

 * Check mode does not work as expected for the client_sw role.
 No changes are made and it doesn't cause errors but the stated changes that would or would not be made if run normally are not accurate.
 * The directory of client software install packages has to be on the Ansible control node.
 It would be nice to be able to point to this directory on another machine but this is not possible at this time.
 * The IPV4 address for HP-UX machines does not show up in the CSV and HTML reports, this is due to differences in how facts are reported for this OS.
-No plan to fix at issue at this time.
+No plan to fix this issue at this time.

 ### TODO's

-* Add support to client_sw role for IBM AIX.
-* Implement client_join role.
+* Implement client_configure role.
 * Implement client_profile role.
 * Other roles/features depending on interest may include roles to automate server software deployment, server configuration, and server profiling.